 - Turn the jacket regularly to prevent moisture buildup.

-Patience is essential: improperly dried jackets lose insulating capacity.
+Patience is key: improperly dried down loses insulating capacity.

 4. Durable construction and repairability

-Materials are chosen for abrasion resistance, and European craftsmanship—precise stitching, compartment stability, and needlework—ensures long-lasting durability.
-For tears or localized wear, AYAQ prioritizes repair: damaged panels, seams, small rips, or lost loft can be restored at our workshop in France near the Alps or through our local expert in Japan.
+Materials are chosen for abrasion resistance, and European craftsmanship—precise stitching, compartment stability, and seam strength—ensures longevity.
+For tears or localized wear, AYAQ prioritizes repair: damaged panels, seams, small rips, or lost loft can be restored in our workshop in France, near the Alps, or by our expert partner in Japan.

 Conclusion

-Well-maintained down jackets can last many years: gentle washing, thorough rinsing, careful drying, and timely repairs.
-These simple steps preserve loft, warmth, and comfort—allowing AYAQ insulation to perform fully in mountain conditions and everyday use.
+With gentle washing, thorough rinsing, careful drying, and repairs as needed, a down jacket can last many years.
+These simple steps preserve loft, warmth, and comfort—allowing AYAQ insulation to perform at its best in the mountains and daily life.